theonetruenerd/VenusLibraryDocumentation/docs/source/ErrorSimulator.rst

   :return: None
   :rtype: N/A

-.. py:function:: STEP2d_SimulateError_96Head(variable WhenSimulateError, variable ErrorToSimulate, device ML_STAR)
+.. ven:function:: STEP2d_SimulateError_96Head(variable WhenSimulateError, variable ErrorToSimulate, device ML_STAR)

   This function simulates an error in the 96-head.
 It can simulate an error of your choice (between errors 1 and 12 - not all available) at any step of the process.
 The error codes are:
   - 1.......
 Liquid Level not found  (error 06/70)